Peaks of sound velocity in two color dense QCD: quark saturation effects and semishort range correlations: Summary

 (iv) In a dense regime, attractive correlations near the Fermi surface stiffens EoS.
 This has been discussed in models for QCD \cite{Kojo:2014rca,Kojo:2015fua,Fukushima:2015bda,Baym:2017whm,Baym:2019iky}, and we also reassure its impact in QC$_2$D.

-(v) The best combination to stiffen EoS is to have attractive correlations near the Fermi surface but repulsive correlations in the bulk part of the Fermi sea.
+(v) The best combination to stiffen EoS is to have attractive correlations near the Fermi surface but repulsive correlations in the bulk part of the Fermi sea, as demonstrated in this work and also in the three color studies \cite{Kojo:2021ugu}.
 This surface-bulk disparity on the sign of interactions may be explained by perturbative gluon exchanges; they lead to the color electric interactions, which overall reduces the energy of color-singlet states, and magnetic interactions, which reduces the energy for color- and spin-singlet states \cite{DeRujula:1975qlm}.
 In a dilute regime, a matter is dominated by states in attractive correlations, but in a denser regime repulsive channels are also unavoidable.
 This channel dependence leads to the above-mentioned disparity.

-We believe that several aspects discussed in this paper are common for QC$_2$D and QCD.
+We believe that many aspects discussed in this paper, except the quantative details of baryonic matter, are common for QC$_2$D and QCD.
 This work is largely based on effective models and focus on the transition regime.
 Meanwhile, it is also interesting to study the high density regime where weak coupling methods may be applicable \cite{Freedman:1977gz,Freedman:1976ub,Annala:2019puf,Gorda:2021kme,Gorda:2021znl,Fraga:2015xha,Kurkela:2014vha,Kurkela:2009gj,Fujimoto:2020tjc,Song:2019qoh}.
 There QC$_2$D and QCD may be similar and it may be possible to derive a constraint on QCD EoS from the high density side.

 Finally, we close this paper by mentioning a significant advantage to use a single framework from baryonic to quark matter regimes.
 While implicit, our descriptions did not allow the liberty to add a bag constant by hand.
 In a single model, there are no questions about the {\it normalizations of EoS} for baryonic and quark matter, or no subtleties about the subtraction of the vacuum or Dirac sea contributions \cite{Kojo:2018usw}.
 In QC$_2$D, a single model description was possible as baryons are just two particles.
 The same program should be carried out for QCD by handling three particle correlations from nuclear to quark matter regime.
-The attempt toward this goal is in progress.
+Attempts toward this goal are in progress.